The 8 best ads & commercials that tell a story

 So what are some fun, efficient ways to tell extremely short but impactful stories to an audience of people who hate being emotionally manipulated and advertised to?
 Well, I'm glad you asked!

-Before we hop to it, did you know you can make the storytelling process even easier by using the best digital marketing tools?
+Before we hop to it, did you know you can make the storytelling process even easier by using the best digital storytelling tools?
 Prezly is a PR software suite of amazing ways to find, write and distribute your stories!

 Everyone absolutely loves to pretend like the past was better than it actually was.
 Things like dial-up internet and landline phones are reflected back on as "fun, whimsical times" instead of "horribly irritating technological nightmares."
 Our innately human ability to make terrible, outdated things seem amazing in hindsight means that a storytelling appeal to nostalgia can be quite effective.